pkobielak/sharedkube-docs/docs/overview.md

 ## Introduction

-Welcome to sharedkube, the service that propels startups into the cloud-native ecosystem with speed and efficiency.
+Welcome to Sharedkube, the service that propels startups into the cloud-native ecosystem with speed and efficiency.
 By harnessing the power of Kubernetes, our innovative Namespace-as-a-Service model provides immediate access to a scalable, production-ready infrastructure.
 This enables rapid deployment and fosters